jmicota/thesis-datasets-ner-icebert-iob2/README.md

-# Syntheitic Icelandic dataset for NER anonymization task
+# Synthetic Icelandic dataset for NER anonymization task

 This is a dataset of **synthetic** Icelandic messages from patients to clinics.